Both are Electron-based and cross-platform. The similarities end there.

 Tabby has a strong community and active development.
 Being MIT-licensed matters to some users and organizations.

 Tabby's SSH support comes through a plugin.
-Yaw's connection manager is a core feature — SSH alongside PostgreSQL, MySQL, SQL Server, MongoDB, and Redis.
-You do not install or manage plugins.
-This also means the connection experience is tighter: connections integrate with the command palette, tags, and broadcast mode.
+Yaw's connection manager is a first-class feature - SSH sessions and five database engines (Postgres, MySQL, SQL Server, MongoDB, Redis) in one interface.
+No plugins to install or update.
+Because connections are a core part of yaw, they integrate deeply with the command palette, tagging system, and broadcast mode for multi-server commands.

 Choose Tabby if you want an open-source terminal with a plugin ecosystem, need serial port or Telnet support, or prefer a tool you can deeply customize and extend.